 Bridging loans are suitable for borrowing large sums in a short space of time but watch out, they usually come with high-interest rates and high fees.
 Interest is compounded over the time it takes to sell your old home.
 Once that has been finalised you simply pay off the accrued debt on your new mortgage through regular mortgage payments.

 Car finance comes in a range of options including hire purchase, personal loans, and personal contract purchases.
-Car loans are taken out for the specific purpose of buying a car.
+Car loans, such as logbook loans, are taken out for the specific purpose of buying a car.
 These loans can spread out the cost of a car over monthly repayments.

 To qualify for a car loan you usually have to be over 18 years of age and undergo a credit check.
 Each loan provider is different and it’s worth researching their requirements before applying for a loan.
 It’s also worth remembering to apply for loans from lenders who are more likely to say yes.
 Too many rejected loan applications can negatively your credit report and make applying for a loan even trickier.

 Most car loans (like hire purchase) require a deposit.
 It’s worth remembering that the larger your deposit, the lower your loan amount and the less interest you’ll end up paying.

 Unsecured loans are usually considerably smaller than secured loans.
 The loan amounts are usually capped (roughly from £500-£25,000) and the time frame for repayment much shorter (1-7 years).
 Interest rates will also vary according to the lender.
 These loans come in all shapes and sizes.
 Here are a few of the main loans available.